HeinrichsWeikamp

 HeinrichsWeikamp, based in Germany, is a company that produces sports precision instruments for scuba diving including personal dive computers and oxygen partial pressure monitors for diving rebreathers.

 Their products: OSTC, OSTC Mk.2, OSTC 2N, OSTC3, OSTC4 and Frog are supported by Subsurface, free software for logging dives authored by Linus Torvalds.

+History

+HeinrichsWeikamp was founded by Matthias Heinrichs in 2004.

+Products

+All Heinrichs Weikamp products are manufactured in their Freiburg im Breisgau-based facility.